Penhead/codetest/README.md

 bower install

 ###Project Details
-I chose to keep it simple and as pure the angular as possible.
+I chose to keep it simple and as pure to angular as possible.
 So my dependencies are minimal.
 I'm using AngularJs for my application framework.
 ui-router to handle routing.
 Foundation 6 as my css framework.
 npm and bower were used to create a testing environment.
-I also broke the project structure down by assets, controllers, services, views, test, in case this would need to be expanded in the future.
+I also broke the project folder structure down by assets, controllers, services, views, and tests.
+This is in case this project would need to be expanded in the future.
 I included animate css to handle my simple animations for fading.

 ###Testing